jaroensakyod/teai/content/_index.md

 # workflow
 workflow:
-  title: "Experience the best workflow with us"
+  title: "Train to Earn with us"
   image: "/images/banner.svg"
   description: ""

 # call_to_action
 call_to_action:
-  title: Ready to get started?
+  title: Ready to train to earn?
-  content: Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Consequat tristique eget amet, tempus eu at consecttur.
+  content: Are you ready to put your computer to work and make money with us?
-  image: '/images/cta.svg'
+  image: '/images/mingdata.jpg'
   button:
     enable: true
     label: "Contact Us"